ricwein/docker-froxlor/README.md

 # An experimental Froxlor Docker-Image

-This Images aims at providing a containerized [Forxlor Server](https://www.froxlor.org/), including all configurable services as Containers (which is currenlty **work in progress!**).
+This Images aims at providing a containerized [froxlor Server](https://www.froxlor.org/), including all configurable services as Containers (which is currenlty **work in progress!**).
 ## Docker-Hub

 [hub.docker.com/r/ricwein/froxlor/](https://hub.docker.com/r/ricwein/froxlor/)